Smart Growth and Transportation

 - Policies that Work: A Governors' Guide to Growth and Development, by the Governors' Institute on Community Design (2009): Provides state policymakers with samples of policies, administrative actions, and spending decisions that have helped other states grow smarter.
 The transportation section recommends approaches to creating a more balanced transportation system that allows for better mobility and more choices.
 Funded by an EPA grant.

 - The American Public Transportation Association's Sustainability and Urban Design Standards include best practices for sustainable urban design and issues associated with design, such as complete streets, livability, partnerships and more.

 - The SmartCode, by Duany Plater-Zyberk & Company: A model form-based development code, centered around the concept of the rural-to-urban transect and available for all scales of planning, from the region to the community to the block and building.

 Smart and Sustainable Street Design

-- Context-Sensitive Solutions, Institute of Transportation Engineers: Web page with links to resources on context-sensitive design.
+- Complete Streets, Institute of Transportation Engineers: Web page with links to resources on active transportation and context-sensitive design.